For College Bridge, click here

 - Completed W-8BEN form if teaching in Canada

-- Completed ACBL Teacher Stipend Request Form, signed by school administrator
+- Completed ACBL Teacher Stipend Request Form, signed by a school administrator

 - Paperwork must be submitted within 30 days of class completion